 The code of practice on picketing is essential reading that covers the practicalities of the above.

 Legally, the only purposes of a picket must be to

 - peacefully persuade a person not to work.

 “Peaceful picketing means that people involved in, or affected by, picketing activity can go about their business without fear of intimidation.”

-Attend pickets only at their own place of work.
+Attend pickets only at your place of work.

-Explain your case and persuade workers not to cross a picket, but if they choose to cross a picket you must let them.
+Speak to workers going to work about the strike, but if they choose to cross a picket you must let them.

 - Harass anyone